 Becoming an English as a Second Language (ESL) teacher might just be the greatest career move you ever make.

-In 2022, it’s estimated that 1.35 billion people speak English, with 360 million of those using it as their primary language.
+It’s estimated that 1.35 billion people speak English, with 360 million of those using it as their primary language.
 That’s a lot of people who need help getting used to pronunciation, verbs, adjectives, nouns, writing and speaking in sentences, and lots more.

 Naturally then, with such a huge potential audience, there’s a considerable market for ESL teachers across the world.
 Whether it’s students trying to get through English lessons at school, those aiming to get into the world of business (where English is widely spoken) or people trying to get to an English-speaking country, there’s a significant need for ESL teachers pretty much everywhere!